amitlan/website/_posts/2022-11-24-query-perm-check.md

 ![v16 prepared generic plan tps for partitioned tables](https://s3.ap-northeast-1.amazonaws.com/amitlan.com/files/unpatched-patch1.png)

-In this post, I would like to highlight another bottleneck that pops it head out when the locking bottleneck is addressed.
+In this post, I would like to highlight another bottleneck that pops its head out when the locking bottleneck is addressed.
 Addressing that overhead with [another patch](https://www.postgresql.org/message-id/CA%2BHiwqGjJDmUhDSfv-U2qhKJjt9ST7Xh9JXC_irsAQ1TAUsJYg%40mail.gmail.com) that is also in the pipeline for v16 gives a somewhat significant performance improvement,